roterabe/Magus-Love2D/README.md

-# logonator
+# Magus-Love2D
-A simple Love2D game for a cool logo visualization.
+A simple Love2D top down RPG game about a small magician in a couple of mazes.